 They’ve mentioned in the beginning that they’re concerned about counterfeit products and the logo on my website would be a liability for them.
 I wrote back that it would cost extra.
 They didn’t respond, and I didn’t push the subject either.
 Big mistake.
 In the end, the client got what they wanted by exhausting me to the point when I was just “OK do whatever you want, I don’t care, just get out of my life and never call me again.”

-What I’m saying is that even if the law supports your case, it’s not always enough to get what you want.
+Even if the law supports your case, it’s not always enough to get what you want.
+The money, time, and energy it would take to defend your case in court may just not be worth it.

 Make sure you’ll get what you want before you sign the contract.

 If it comes to the point where you have to defend your case by pointing to the contract, the battle is pretty much lost.
-I mean, you can sue, but it’s going to cost you money and nerves.
-It’s much better to iron out any potential misunderstandings in the very beginning, and walk out if you can’t reach an understanding.
+I mean, you can sue, but do you want it to get to that?
+It’s much better to iron out any potential misunderstandings in the very beginning, and walk away if you can’t reach an understanding.

 Now I know that I never want to sign an NDA again.
 I have a clause in my contract that prevents both parties from revealing any proprietary information about the other person’s business.
 If you want more secrecy than that, I’m not your girl.
 I’m an open book: I like to brag about the great projects I get to work on and post sneak peeks on Instagram.